Hello divorce or litigation attorney!

-Here are several tools I put together to help you with your cases and practice.
+Here are several tools I put together to help you with your cases.
 The tools are arranged by category.
-Check back for updates and let me know what additional tools you would like to have for your cases.
+Check back for updates and let me know what other tools you need for your cases.

 Josh Horn, CPA, ABV (Accredited in Business Valuation), CVA (Certified Valuation Analyst)